Each probability distribution is defined in a module for that

 parameters.
 For example, the normal quantile takes 3 arguments, so that

-is a function of the third argument.
+(normal_quantile m s) is a function of the third argument.

-The extra argument should have type double
+The extra argument should have type double, and ranges from

 0 to 1.